jpratt2/CucumberTemplateJava/README.md

 1) automatic waits, 2) additional locator options, and 3) browser drivers.

 # Locators
-Two options are available for locators in the Gherkin syntax:
+Three options are available for locators in the Gherkin syntax:

 a) By. selenium locators.